Rivaroxaban versus Warfarin in Nonvalvular Atrial Fibrillation

 High-yield insights from every perspective

-How does the mechanism of action of rivaroxaban differ from that of warfarin, and why does this pharmacological difference theoretically contribute to the observed reduction in intracranial hemorrhage in the ROCKET-AF trial?
+How does the mechanism of action of rivaroxaban differ from that of warfarin, and how does this explain the lack of need for routine coagulation monitoring in the ROCKET-AF trial?

 Key Response